 W51 Issues in Residential Group Child Care.
-Students will examine basic issues in residential group child care for delinquent and neglected children.
-Major topics are developmental planning to help children who are separated from their families, Eriksons's developmental stages, the impact of separation on child, parents, and child care worker, the philosophy of several different programs, how children in care are encouraged to develop self-control and self-responsibility, and how child care workers develop group cohesion.
-An instructor from the Michigan Association of Children's Agencies training services will assist in the course.
-Prerequisite: junior or senior status in the social work supplementary concentration or permission of the instructor.
+Students will examine basic issues in residential group care for deliquent and neglected children.
+Major topics are: developmental planning to help children who are separated from their families; Erikson's developmental stages; the impact of separation on child, parents, and child care worker; the philosophy of several different programs; discipline; how children are encouraged to develop self-control and selfresponsibility; how to develop group cohesion; and how the child care workers' values influence their work with children.
+Lectures, roleplays, structured exercises, and visits to agencies.
+An instructor from the Michigan Association of Children's Agencies Training Service will provide practical illustrations.
+Tests and papers.
+Prerequisite: junior or senior status.
 Mr. D. Smalligan.

 W52 Prison: A Problem or a Solution?
-Too frequently we assert that "prisons don't work" without paying careful attention to what they are expected to do.
-Nor is sufficiently careful attention given to possible alternatives, particularly those which are compatible with a Christian sociological perspective.
-Students will examine the impact that diverse images of man and society have had historically on the prison movement, the contemporary status of prisons, and specifically their relationship to philosophies of public safety, deterrence, re-habilitation, and moral retribution.
-They will consider possible alternatives to incarceration such as restitution, community service, and the like, and scrutinize the use and abuse of prosecutorial, judicial, and administrative discretion.
-Lectures, discussion, films, field visit(s).
-Quizzes and a paper.
-Permission of the instructor.
-Mr. T. Rottman.
+Too frequently we assert that "prisons don't work" without paying careful attention to the multiple and often conflicting expectations we have of them.
+Nor is careful attention given to possible alternatives to imprisonment, particularly those which are most compatible with a Christian sociological perspective.
+Students in this course will examine the historical impact that diverse images of man and society have had on the prison movement, as well as the contemporary status of prisons-particularly their relationship to philosophies and practices involving public safety, deterrence, rehabilitation, and moral retribution.
+They will consider possible alternatives to incarceration-such as restitution, community service, traditional probation, and diversionand examine the role of prosecutorial, judicial, and administrative discretion.
+Lectures, class discussions, films, and a limited number of field visits which involve full-day commitments.
+Final evaluation involves an exam on texts and the lectures.
+Permission of the instructor, Mr. T. Rottman.